Strangers in the Night: Personnel

-Sinatra's improvised scat at the end of the song became a meme in philosophy, thus:

-"To be is to do" — Socrates.

-"To do is to be" — Jean-Paul Sartre.

-"Do be do be do" — Frank Sinatra.

-Kurt Vonnegut quoted this as bathroom graffiti in his novel Deadeye Dick.
-There are many variations.

 Other versions

 Around 200 versions of the song had been released by 1967.
 Kaempfert himself released an instrumental version soon after Sinatra's version was released, and it reached No. 8 on the AC chart.
 Bette Midler released a version in 1976, which reached No. 45 on the AC chart.
+Gerry And The Pacemakers released a version in 1966 on their album Girl On A Swing.